Information about Acitretin

 Common side effects of acitretin

-Dry lips, Dry mouth, Dry nose, Conjunctivitis, Skin peeling, Visual disturbance
+Dry lips, Dryness in mouth, Dry nose, Conjunctivitis, Skin peeling, Visual disturbance

 Available Medicine for Acitretin